SAINTS BUS PASS WITH TRANSIT WINDSOR

 PICKING UP YOUR PASS

-Students seeking to pick up their bus pass for the Fall 2024 semester MUST HAVE VALID STUDENT ID ready to do so.
+Students seeking to pick up their bus pass for the Winter 2025 semester MUST HAVE VALID STUDENT ID ready to do so.

 BUS PASS DISTRIBUTION

-Passes can be picked up between 9am-4pm at both campuses - SRC temporary location in Nexus Arena and TD Student Success Centre.
+Passes can be picked up between 9am-4pm at both campuses - SRC's new Print Shop location in the Open Computer Lab and TD Student Success Centre, as early as January 2, 2025.

 REFERENDUM FAQ